 The amount of the contribution is determined per application.
 The grant is intended to cover a 2 year period.

-Applications for this grant can be submitted two times a year, during an application round announced on the website.
-The deadline for an application was 9 August 2021.
+Applications for this grant can be submitted every 2 years, during an application round announced on the website.
+The deadline for an application in 2023 is July 31.
 Applications for a grant for Acquisition Programs can be submitted through the Mondriaan Fund’s online application system, for which you need an account.
 With your account you can access the application form, where you can fill in the questions and upload the information requested in the checklist below.
 Click here for the FAQ about online applications.

 - Grant applications may be submitted by publicly accessible Dutch institutions which are listed with the Museums Register and which manage a substantial collection of contemporary visual art and/or design of national or international significance.
 Such institutions are also allowed to submit joint applications, or to apply for a grant in association with a visual artist.